161chihuahuas/dusk/howto.md

 Devices that you *link* will be devices that dusk connects to *first*.
 Through doing so, dusk may discover other devices that add to your network.
 Those devices are **Peers**.
 They serve most of the same function as Links, with the exception that dusk will not remember them or try to connect to them on startup.

-#### Mobile / Remote Access
+#### Remote Access

-Dusk exposes its encrypted virtual file system as a WebDAV server. through a Tor onion service, which provides end-to-end encryption between your devices.
+Dusk exposes its encrypted virtual file system as a WebDAV server through a Tor onion service, which provides end-to-end encryption between your devices.
 Accessing dusk from another device, such as a phone or tablet (or another computer) just requires a WebDAV client and a Tor proxy.

 Both of these are readily available on every platform.
 You just need your **WebDAV** address.
 Press the *Super Key* and type **dusk:Settings** and launch the app.
 Select **About** and click OK.